pgorman/dangerjaunt/minirules.md

 A large hoard may contain magic items.
 The referee should roll to trade out gold pieces.

-- Each 100gp adds 10% chance of a minor magic item.
+- Each 100 gp adds 10% chance of a minor magic item.
-- Each 1000gp adds 10% chance of a medium magic item.
+- Each 1000 gp adds 10% chance of a medium magic item.
-- Each 5000gp adds 10% chance of a major magic item.
+- Each 5000 gp adds 10% chance of a major magic item.

 d8   | Minor Magic Item
 :---:|-------------------------------